 Appeals Procedure for Termination of Registration

-15.10 An Appeal Body shall be nominated in accordance with the arrangements in paragraphs 15.4 and 15.5.
+15.10 An Appeal Committee shall be nominated in accordance with the arrangements in paragraphs 15.4 and 15.5.
 A student wishing to exercise his/her right of appeal under paragraph 4.6 of these Regulations must lodge his/her appeal in writing (within fourteen working days of receiving notice in writing of the decision by his/her Dean of School Head of Department against which he/she is intending to appeal) with the Academic Registrar or his/her nominee.
 Any appeal shall be heard by the Appeal Committee as soon as is convenient, and in any case normally not later than 40 days after the lodging of the appeal.
-The Appeal Body shall determine its own method of proceeding within the framework set out in the Code of Practice for Appeals.
+The Appeal Committee shall determine its own method of proceeding within the framework set out in the Code of Practice for Appeals.

-15.11 The Appeal Body shall have the power either to reject the appeal, in which case the decision shall be final, or to uphold the appeal according to any conditions which it may consider necessary to impose.
+15.11 The Appeal Committee shall have the power either to reject the appeal, in which case the decision shall be final, or to uphold the appeal according to any conditions which it may consider necessary to impose.

 16. Regulations for the Degree of Doctor of Engineering (EngD)